-Most operational plans provide broad objectives of YEI interventions, targeting the increase of young people in employment, education and training, as well as reducing the population of inactive and unemployed youth.
-Commonly, planned funding was not disaggregated by type of activity, but rather supporting a range of integrated measures.
-Financial implementation, i.e. the provision and actual spending of the funding, has been an issue from the onset.
-Member States were able to invest in the implementation of the YEI from the 1st of September 2013 onwards, but most countries started the financial implementation in 2015 (ECA, 2017), due to the lengthy preparation required to adopt operational plans and set up necessary structures and procedures.
-Financial implementation also varied across member states, including differences in funding commitment, committing with beneficiaries and slower payment processing in most member states (ibid.).
-Early reports on implementation provide key information on the procedures of planning, expenditure and delivery of interventions funded by the YEI and targeting young people in eligible countries.
-Dingeldey et al. (2019) argue that the implementation of the YG has been strongly path dependent, in the sense of largely reproducing pre-existing approaches to domestic youth unemployment policies.
-For instance, Spain adopted an approach of decentralised coordination with strong regional differences in the YG design and implementation, in combination with generally poorly equipped PES and informal multi-stakeholder bodies.

-Escudero and Lopez Mourelo (2017) show that, 3 years after the launch of the YG, all European countries have established eligibility criteria for young people to access YG interventions, developed specific measures targeting the most vulnerable young people, undertaken important steps towards the execution of most of the planned measures (ECA, 2017).
-Most countries assigned priority to skills upgrading measures such as the provision of traineeships and apprenticeships.
-Measures aimed at reducing school dropout and improving completion rates have also been prevalent among national implementation plans but often suffered a lagging implementation, probably because they are usually tailored to youth who are especially hard to reach (Escudero and Lopez Mourelo, 2017).
-Likewise, all member states planned to implement labour market intermediation services to increase the effectiveness of young people’s job-searches, and to facilitate the matching between the supply and demand of labour by reinforcing their PES.
-The adoption of programmes aimed at increasing labour demand, was more mixed (ECA, 2017).
-Hiring incentives generally take the form of employment subsidies or reductions in hiring costs through social security bonuses; Start-up incentives support youth entrepreneurship usually offering financial support for the establishment of new businesses; while direct job creation programmes consist of short-term public works intended to give young people an opportunity to carry out projects that benefit local communities.
+The provision and actual spending of funding, varied across member states, reflecting disparities in fiscal pledges and administrative inefficiencies that resulted in delayed payment processing throughout most jurisdictions (ibid.).
+Early reports on implementation provide key information on the procedures of planning, expenditure and delivery of interventions targeting young people in eligible countries.
+Dingeldey et al. (2019) argue that the implementation of the YG has been strongly path dependent, largely reproducing pre-existing approaches to domestic youth unemployment policies.
+Escudero and Lopez Mourelo (2017) show that, 3 years after the launch of the YG, e the member states have established eligibility criteria for young people to access YG interventions, developed specific measures targeting the most vulnerable young people, undertaken important steps towards the execution of most of the planned measures (ECA, 2017).
+Most countries assigned priority to skills upgrading (traineeships and apprenticeships) and to measures aimed at reducing school dropout (Escudero and Lopez Mourelo, 2017).
+Likewise, all member states planned to implement labour market intermediation services to facilitate the matching between the supply and demand of labour, while the adoption of programmes aimed at increasing labour demand such as hiring incentives, start-up incentives and job creation programmes was more mixed (ECA, 2017).
 Data on the monitoring of the European YG suggest that a significant share of youth enrolled in a national YG scheme had been registered for several months.
 The general difficulty to deliver interventions within four months might indicate the presence of a higher share of youth that are especially hard to place, together with the lack of an adequate institutional framework to assist them effectively (Escudero and Lopez Mourelo, 2017).
-According to Kraatz (2017), many young people repeatedly returned to a NEET status and a Youth Guarantee scheme after taking up an offer of temporary employment, often of low quality and short duration.
+According to Kraatz (2017), many young people repeatedly returned to a NEET status and to a Youth Guarantee scheme after taking up an offer of temporary employment, often of low quality and short duration.